For urgent consular assistance call

 Kidnapping by criminals and terrorists occurs in Algeria, particularly outside major centres.

-Kidnappings are common in the Kabylie region in north east Algeria and in the trans-Sahara region in the south.
-The threat is very high in the Djanet district in Illizi province and Tamanrasset province.
+Kidnappings can occur in the Kabylie region in northeast Algeria and in the trans-Sahara region in the south, as well as in the South-West and in remote border areas.
+The threat is high in the Djanet district in Illizi province and Tamanrasset province.

 The Australian Government's longstanding policy is that it doesn't make payments or concessions to kidnappers.